HomeGuides › Dark Kitchens & Foodtech

 The 5 differences that define your algorithm position — in practice

-The Masterestaurant protocol includes an order-close message that raises the review response rate from 4% to 22%, achieving the score jump without discounts or paid campaigns. **Availability calendar without gaps.** Every time a restaurant shows as 'unavailable' during high-demand hours (Fridays 12-2 pm, Saturdays 7-9 pm), the algorithm logs it as a negative signal and reduces exposure in the next 48 hours.
-Restaurants that map their real capacity by time slot and eliminate improvised closures recover between 18% and 31% of the volume lost in that 48-hour window.
+The Masterestaurant protocol solves this with an order-close message; it lifts the review response rate from 4% to 22% and earns the score jump without spending a dollar on discounts or paid campaigns. **Availability calendar without gaps.** Showing up as 'unavailable' during peak hours (Fridays 12-2 pm, Saturdays 7-9 pm) is a pure negative signal, and the algorithm cuts the restaurant's exposure for the next 48 hours.
+Mapping real capacity by time slot and shutting the door on improvised closures reverses that: 18% to 31% of the lost volume comes back within that same window.

 Point by point